-The collection is maintained by the City Planning & Landscape Architecture Library.
+The collection is maintained by the Funk ACES Library.

-The City Planning and Landscape Architecture collection supports the teaching and research of the faculty and students in the Department of Urban and Regional Planning and the Department of Landscape Architecture.
-Comprised of over 150,000 volumes, approximately 24,500 volumes are located in the City Planning and Landscape Architecture Library.
-The remaining 130,000 volume collection is scattered among the Bookstacks, Rare Book and Manuscript Library, Media Center in the Undergraduate Library, and the Map and Geography Library.
-The fields of urban planning and landscape architecture are extremely interdisciplinary, serving a wide range of disciplines, including architecture, civil engineering, environmental studies, natural history, political science, sociology, and many more.
+The City Planning and Landscape Architecture collection supports the teaching and research of the faculty and students in the Department of Urban and Regional Planning and the Department of Landscape Architecture in the College of Fine and Applied Arts.
+The collection comprises more than 190,000 volumes located in the University Library (more than 10% of them electronic).
+The fields of urban planning and landscape architecture are extremely interdisciplinary, serving a wide range of disciplines, including architecture, civil engineering, environmental studies, natural history, horticulture, political science, sociology, and many more.
 The collection of landscape architecture and planning materials is considered one of the foremost in the country.
 The collection is also a resource for planning agencies throughout the state, and provides the basis for an extensive interlibrary loan service for the state and nation.

 I. Collection Description

-To support the teaching and research of the faculty and students in the Department of Urban and Regional Planning and the Department of Landscape Architecture.
-Both departments are parts of the College of Fine and Applied Arts and both offer professional degrees at the Masters and Doctoral levels.
-Other cooperating departments include Civil Engineering, Geography, and the Institute for Environmental Studies.
-The Library also serves as a resource for planning agencies throughout the state.
+To support the teaching and research of the faculty and students in the Department of Urban and Regional Planning and the Department of Landscape Architecture in the College of Fine and Applied Arts.
+Both departments offer professional degrees at the Masters and Doctoral levels.
+Related departments also served by the collection include Civil Engineering, Geography, Natural Resources and Environmental Sciences, and the Prairie Research Institute.
+The collection and related collections in Funk ACES Library also serve as a resource for planning agencies throughout the state.